AnirudhhRamesh/Intelligent-Traffic-Backend/README.md

 Then, once all your parts are printed (make sure you search online and get a proper formation on how to 3D print!) you can assemble your parts and start wiring and programming!

+## Building the cars

+### Choosing the components

+Since we already did an individual project with 3D printed cars, we tried to use as much as possible for our group project.
+It turned out quickly however that the only part we don't have to reconstruct was the steering montage.
+It was clear that we need a motor that has a proper gearbox so that any problems concerning basic driving can be avoided.
+Another problem we had with the individual project cars were the batteries.
+The single 9V batteries barely lasted and did not produce enough current, so we opted for 6 AA batteries instead.
+The components we finally used are the following:

+- Battery box that has space for 6 AA batteries resulting in 9V (generate enough current for a much longer timespan than a single 9V battery)
+- AA batteries
+- L298N motor driver: Because this motor driver has a dual H-bridge, the cars would also be able to drive backwards.
+In general, this motor driver is really practical because of the very flexible voltage input of up to 12V.
+- Arduino Uno: Thanks to big variety of different ports we could reduce the amount to solder to a minimum
+- HC-05 bluetooth module: In order to have the cars communicate with the server and get new commands we decided to use bluetooth.
+The advantage of bluetooth was that the module was small and it was relatively easy to set up compared to other communication possibilities.
+Specifically, the module has a transmitter pin and a receiver pin besides the VCC and GND pins.
+- TowerPro Micro Servo 9G SG90: A small and simple-to-use servo motor we already used for the above mentioned individual project.
+- Yellow gearbox DC motor: With its built-in holes and mounting options it saved us from major gear problems.

+There were two components we initially considered using:

+- TCRT-5000 infrared sensors: They could have been used to locate more precisely where a car is and make appropriate path corrections.
+But as the system already located the cars precisely enough we did not need them in the end.
+- Arduino Mini DC Motor Driver: The L298N Motor Driver was more familiar to us but this motor driver would have been possible too.
+They can both control up to two DC motors in both directions and with speed control.

+The final wiring was the following:

+    **INSERT PHOTO OF THE WIRING**

+### Soldering

+The only parts that need to be soldered are the two resistors for the bluetooth module and the wires of the battery box adapter.
+The following photo clearly shows the corresponding parts:

+    **INSERT PHOTO OF THE SOLDERING**